bstefanescu/qutejs/web/doc/docs/components.md

 Called just after the component root element was created (i.e. component was rendered).
 The component is not yet connected to the DOM.

-This handler is called only once in the component life-cycle, after the init method and after attributes are bound to properties.
+This handler is called only once in the component life-cycle, after the init method and before element attributes are injected into component properties.

 The **element** argument is the DOM element created by the rendering function.  \
 It is also available at any time as the **`$el`** property of the component instance.

+#### `ready(element)`

+Called after the component root element is created and after the component properties are initialized from element attributes and all declarative listeners are registered.
+The component is ready to be connected to the DOM.

+As for the `created` handler the `ready` handler is called only once in the component life cycle.

 #### `connected()`